HISTORY

 Finally, St Ġorġ Preca, a Maltese Catholic priest and the founder of the Society of Christian Doctrine as well as a Third Order Carmelite also made use of the property as one of the seats for the Society of Christian Doctrine in the inter war years.
 The property was split into tenements just before the World War II and was somewhat damaged during the war, following which it remained disused for a long period.

-Sormani, with extensive experience in recovering and renovating ancient buildings with the objective of returning them to their original splendor, decided to undertake this new adventure.
+In 2017, Palazzo Bettina was purchased by the Sormani family.
+Renzo Sormani, a successful Italian entrepreneur in industry and real estate, was charmed by the history of the building.
+Sormani, with extensive experience in recovering and renovating ancient buildings to return them to their original splendour, decided to undertake this new adventure.
 The result of the investment can be seen in the complete renovation of the building, transformed into a luxury boutique hotel.

 The restoration was completed in the summer of 2021 and included the creation of 13 rooms fitted with every possible comfort and luxury.